 Support for Madison County Communities

-How does Sustainability and Recycling support local communities?
+How does Recycling and Resource Management support local communities?

-Sustainability Grants: Supports units of local government with sustainability objectives including solid waste management, air quality initiatives, energy efficiencies, smart growth, and stormwater projects.
-Find out more about the 2016 Grant Recipients by clicking here.
+Resource Management Grants: Supports units of local government with solid waste management, air quality initiatives, energy efficiencies, smart growth, and stormwater projects.
+Find out more about the 2022 Environmental Grant by clicking here.

-Green Cities Challenge: Sponsors local municipalities’ participation in the Green Cities Challenge to foster incorporation of sustainable policies and practices within local government operations.
+Green Cities Challenge: Sponsors local municipalities’ participation in the Green Cities Challenge to foster incorporation of thoughtful policies and practices within local government operations.
 In 2015, Alton and Highland participated, while in 2016, Granite City joined the two other communities.
+In 2019, Madison County grew the program to six communities in the challenge, including Alton, Collinsville, Granite City, Glen Carbon, Godfrey, and Edwardsville.

 Internship Program: Works with local Universities to provide ongoing education in a real-world setting.

-Public Outreach & Engagement: Providing additional information on a wide range of planning and sustainability issues allows residents to understand and address issues within their own neighborhoods and take part in land use processes.
+Public Outreach & Engagement: Providing additional information on a wide range of issues allows residents to understand and address issues within their own neighborhoods and take part in land use processes.
 Several educational formats exist including:

-Public Presentations: Planning & Development staff are available to provide talks to local schools, clubs and organizations.
+- Public Presentations: Building & Zoning staff are available to provide talks to local schools, clubs and organizations.

-Newsletters & Informational Handouts: A department-wide Monthly Report along with other informational fliers, brochures, and newsletters convey timely information about events, programs and statistics provided by the department.
+- Newsletters & Informational Handouts: A department-wide Monthly Report along with other informational fliers, brochures, and newsletters convey timely information about events, programs and statistics provided by the department.
 To see past reports, click here.
-To be added to the recipient list for updates contact email@example.com.
+To be added to the recipient list for updates contact Recycling and Resource Management Coordinator, Brandon Banks at 618-296-5237.

-Air & Health Forum: An annual sustainability-themed dialogue focusing on the connection between obesity, nutrition, air quality and the environment, aimed to engage the community in local and healthy options and solutions.
+- Air & Health Forum: An annual health and wellness-themed dialogue focusing on the connection between obesity, nutrition, air quality and the environment, aimed to engage the community in local and healthy options and solutions.

 Green Schools Program

-How does Sustainability and Recycling support quality of life for students and children?
+How does Recycling and Resource Management support quality of life for students and children?

-The award-winning Green Schools Program supports over 80 public, private and parochial schools within the county and impacting over 26,000 students to create healthy, safe, resource-efficient schools that educate sustainability-literate citizens.
-To find out more about the Madison County Green-Schools Program, click here.
+The award-winning Green Schools Program supports over 80 public, private and parochial schools within the county and impacts over 26,000 students to create resource-efficient schools that educate students about maintaining and promoting a healthy community.
+To find out more about the Madison County Green Schools Program, click here.

 How is Madison County planning for the future?

-Madison County Planning and Development is completing a county-wide sustainability plan that addresses best management practices ranging from air quality, to ecological health, to growth of sustainable businesses.
+Madison County Building & Zoning is completing a county-wide resource management plan that addresses best management practices ranging from air quality, to ecological health, to growth of green businesses.

-How does Madison County practice sustainability within its own organization?
+How does Madison County practice recycling and resource management within its own organization?

-Sustainability and Recycling works in cooperation with other county departments to provide a variety of wise use initiatives including:
+Recycling and Resource Management works in cooperation with other county departments to provide a variety of wise use initiatives including:

 County Building Recycling: Numerous options exist for staff to recycle an assortment of materials used in day to day operations.
 There are also opportunities for the public to drop off materials such as cell phones, eye glasses and shoes.
-Contact firstname.lastname@example.org for more information.
+Contact Recycling and Resource Management at (618) 296-5237.
+Click here to view the visual guide to Madison County building recycling.

 157 N. Main Street, Suite 254